 If women aren’t seeing people like them in management positions, how can they envision themselves getting there someday?
-It’s up to human resource professionals and higher-ups to implement programs in their organizations that can encourage women and foster their professional development.
+It’s up to human resource professionals and higher-ups to implement programs in their organizations to encourage women and foster their professional development.

-Launching a women’s mentoring program can help empower the people who identify as female in your organization and help your HR team enact systematic change as your business grows to support women.
+Launching a women’s mentoring program can help empower women in your organization and help you in HR and L&D create systemic change as your company grows.

 Why is a women’s mentoring program important?